hotohoto/study-notes/dev/kubernetes.md

   - an application container reports info to an adapter container
   - the adapter container is reposnsible for providing those information to another stakeholder
     - [e.g. Prometheus](https://www.magalix.com/blog/the-adapter-pattern)
+  - e.g. format logs befores sending it to a central server
 - ambassador
   - two containers
     - an application container
+      - e.g. connects to a local database
     - an ambassador container
       - works as a proxy
       - introduced since we don't want to modify the application container
+      - e.g. forward a connection request to a local database to a proper remote server among dev/test/prod databases
 - etc
   - https://docs.microsoft.com/en-us/azure/architecture/patterns/